 Using a Roaster Oven for Roasting

 When you think of the uses of a Roaster Oven, the most immediate one is roasting.
-Just like a conventional oven, you need to take the time to preheat the oven before putting any dishes in there.
-This should take less time than a larger oven, and it will ensure your dishes are properly cooked.
+Like a conventional oven, you must take the time to preheat the oven before putting any dishes in there.
+This should take less time than a larger oven, and it will ensure your dishes are adequately cooked.

-Invest in a good digital cooking thermometer to help check for doneness with meat, fish, and poultry.
-It is also a good idea to check for any variations between the recipe you are using and your roaster oven.
-Different sizes may require different methods, and these should be noted in the manual that came with your brand roaster oven.
+Invest in an excellent digital cooking thermometer to help check for doneness with meat, fish, and poultry.
+It is also a good idea to check for any variations between your recipe and your roaster oven.
+Different sizes may require different methods, which should be noted in the manual with your brand roaster oven.

-When roasting meat, make sure you are using the roasting rack on the inside instead of setting it straight on the pan.
-This prevents the meat from sitting in its fat drippings, reducing fat while still allowing the meat to hold onto flavorful juices.
+When roasting meat, ensure you use the roasting rack on the inside instead of setting it straight on the pan.
+This prevents the meat from sitting in its fat drippings, reducing fat while allowing it to hold onto flavorful juices.

-If you are roasting vegetables you can cover the pan with aluminum foil to allow for easier cleanup.
+Cover the pan with aluminum foil for easier cleanup if you are roasting vegetables.
 Drizzle the vegetables with oil and the appropriate seasoning, and let them sit at 375° for about 30 minutes.
-Once you can pierce them easily with a fork they should be ready to eat.
+Once you can pierce them easily with a fork, they should be ready to eat.